-Additional Classroom Activities Lessons/activities (mandatory or optional) to be used in addition to, or as an extension of, the core curriculum such as extension lessons, extra units, or supplementary activities designed to build lesson concepts and skills in the classroom or primary program environment (e.g., OST) outside of core lessons.
+Lessons/activities (mandatory or optional) to be used in addition to, or as an extension of, the core curriculum such as extension lessons, extra units, or supplementary activities designed to build lesson concepts and skills in the classroom or primary program environment (e.g., OST) outside of core lessons.
 Examples include skill reinforcement and enrichment activities, suggestions for connecting social and emotional skills to academic material, book recommendations for students, and more.
 This category does not include schoolwide activities like assemblies or events intended to build school climate and culture.
 For more on these activities, please see Climate & Culture Supports below.

-Climate & Culture Supports Features that promote positive norms, beliefs, values, and expectations (culture) and/or help students and staff to feel safe, connected, and engaged (climate) throughout the school/OST environment and/or in individual classrooms.
-This generally includes (1) schoolwide activities and events such as assemblies, morning announcements, and whole- school projects; (2) adult practices that foster a positive learning environment (e.g., caring, respect, engagement in learning, and a sense of community); and (3) tools for establishing policies and procedures that reinforce program practices and skills in all areas of the school.
-TRAINING & IMPLEMENTATION SUPPORTS Professional Development & Training Opportunities for staff professional development and training.
+Features that promote positive norms, beliefs, values, and expectations (culture) and/or help students and staff to feel safe, connected, and engaged (climate) throughout the school/OST environment and/or in individual classrooms.
+This generally includes (1) schoolwide activities and events such as assemblies, morning announcements, and whole-school projects; (2) adult practices that foster a positive learning environment (e.g., caring, respect, engagement in learning, and a sense of community); and (3) tools for establishing policies and procedures that reinforce program practices and skills in all areas of the school.

+TRAINING & IMPLEMENTATION SUPPORTS

+Opportunities for staff professional development and training.
 Training may be for all staff members or designed for a particular audience (e.g., teachers, administrators, support staff, etc.), mandatory or optional, on- or off-site, one-off or recurring, flexibly tailored to local timing and needs or more structured, regional workshops.

-Implementation Supports Resources designed to help school staff facilitate effective classroom and/or schoolwide implementation.
+Resources designed to help school staff facilitate effective classroom and/or schoolwide implementation.
 Examples include administrator toolkits, implementation teams, sample checklists and plans, needs assessments, best practices, scripted lessons and/or support for modeling skills, opportunities to receive ongoing coaching, and more.

-Adult Social & Emotional Competence Opportunities for adults to build SEL skills.
+Opportunities for adults to build SEL skills.
 This may be part of PD/training, materials used at a staff meeting, etc. Topics include helping adults learn to understand and manage their own emotions, build positive relationships with students and colleagues, and more.

+APPLICATIONS TO OST

-ONS TO OST Applications to OST Features designed to be used in, or adapted for, OST settings.
+Applications to OST

+Features designed to be used in, or adapted for, OST settings.
 Examples include a primary focus on afterschool settings, supplementary afterschool kits or curricula, recommendations for using materials outside of the regular school day, or a history of being used successfully in OST settings.

-Adaptability/Fit Features that impact the extent to which programs may be tailored to site-specific needs.
+Adaptability/Fit

 This includes information about (1) mandatory vs. flexible features such as what must be implemented and when (e.g., lesson duration, order, content, context, etc.); (2) alignment with widely used standards, systems, or programs (e.g., Positive Behavioral Interventions and Supports, Responsive To Intervention, Multi-Tiered System of Support, Common Core, etc.); and available languages.